MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 For example, if a text box is used only to enter a 4-digit PIN, set the [InputScope](/uwp/api/windows.ui.xaml.controls.textbox.inputscope) property to **Number**.
 This tells the system to show the number keypad layout, which makes it easier for the user to enter the PIN.

+> [!IMPORTANT]
-> **Important**&nbsp;&nbsp;The input scope does not cause any input validation to be performed, and does not prevent the user from providing any input through a hardware keyboard or other input device.
+> The input scope does not cause any input validation to be performed, and does not prevent the user from providing any input through a hardware keyboard or other input device.
 You are still responsible for validating the input in your code as needed.

 Other properties that affect the touch keyboard are [IsSpellCheckEnabled](/uwp/api/windows.ui.xaml.controls.textbox.isspellcheckenabled), [IsTextPredictionEnabled](/uwp/api/windows.ui.xaml.controls.textbox.istextpredictionenabled), and [PreventKeyboardDisplayOnProgrammaticFocus](/uwp/api/windows.ui.xaml.controls.textbox.preventkeyboarddisplayonprogrammaticfocus).
 (IsSpellCheckEnabled also affects the TextBox when a hardware keyboard is used.)